-- 1½ ounces Lunazul, Olmeca Altos, or Agavales 100% agave blanco tequila
+- 1½ ounces Lunazul 100% Agave Blanco Tequila or other 100% agave blanco tequila

-- ½ ounce DeKuyper O3 Orange Liqueur or other triple sec
+- 1 ounce DeKuyper O3 Orange Liqueur or other triple sec

-- ½ ounce fresh lemon juice
+- ¾ ounce lemon/lime juice mix

 - 1 cup of ice

-— Add the tequila, orange liqueur, and lime juice mix to a shaker with ice.
-Shake until chilled, and serve in a glass with ½ of the rim salted.
-If you want to make the preparation even easier, mix 2 parts of fresh lemon juice with 1 part Minute Maid limeade concentrate, and use 3/4 ounce of this mix with the tequila and triple sec.
+— Mix together equal parts of fresh lemon juice and fresh lime juice.
+Add the tequila, orange liqueur, and lemon/lime juice mix to a shaker with ice.
+Shake until chilled, and serve in a glass with ½ of the rim salted Garnish with a lime wheel on the rim of the glass.

 Other tequilas in the $20 range we’ve tested are Campo Azul Reposado (the gold one).
-Espolon makes a smooth, sweeter margarita with a milder tequila taste.
+Espolon makes a smooth, sweeter margarita with a milder taste.
 Other highly-rated tequilas in this price range include El Padrino and Pueblo Viejo.
 Sauza Hornitos Reposado (gold) is popular in Mexico, and will give you an enjoyable burn.